We are proud of our 11 distinguished alumni!

 Awarded as distinguished alumnus in 2004.

-Currently the chancellor of the University of California, Los Angeles, this outstanding alumnus received his bachelor’s degree from Cooper Union in 1957 and his master’s degree from Drexel University in 1961, both in mechanical engineering.
+This outstanding alumnus received his bachelor’s degree from Cooper Union in 1957 and his master’s degree from Drexel University in 1961, both in mechanical engineering.

 He earned his doctoral degree in nuclear engineering from North Carolina State University in 1966 and was awarded an honorary Doctor of Letters in 1997.